cybersamx/go-recipes/context/deadline/README.md

 A simple demonstration of using `context.WithDeadline()` to implement some sort of timeout.

-This program will run a task for x seconds with timeout for y.
+This program takes in arguments x, y and will run a task for x seconds with a timeout for y.
 * If x > y, the task will be canceled via context cancel.
 * If x < y, the task will complete.